Skip to Content

 A municipality or group of municipalities may establish a local advisory body in cooperation with local labour market, entrepreneur and non-governmental organisations.
 The advisory body’s task is to plan and develop the implementation of integration promotion and to promote ethnic relations.

-The municipality, the wellbeing services county and the TE Office are jointly responsible for organising and monitoring measures and services that promote and support integration and directing people to such services.
+The municipality, the wellbeing services county and the employment authority are jointly responsible for organising and monitoring measures and services that promote and support integration and directing people to such services.
 They may also draw up local or regional cooperation agreements on the organisation of measures and services in their area.